I don’t have status in Canada or a health card. Can I get a COVID-19 vaccine or proof of vaccine?

-The vaccine is only available for people over the age of 12.
+The vaccine is available for people 6 months and older.

 If you don't have a health card, you can't book your vaccine appointment using the provincial online booking system.
 You can call your local public health unit to help you.

 To find your local public health unit, enter your postal code.
 There will be a phone number for you to call.
 You may have to try many times to get through.